With access to thousands and thousands of new fonts, designers find it difficult to weed out the bad from the good.

 In the days when print ruled, the type was created by actual foundries.
 With most modern fonts today, the ‘foundry’ that designed the typeface cut corners to produce it.
 This might have been done by scanning printed letterforms, auto-tracing them in Illustrator, and putting them into FontLab without cleaning them up or correcting any errors created that the software created.
 Digital fonts, when blown up to large sizes, are prone to bad quality being easily visible.
 A good font should be elegant and readable at size 10 and size 84 alike.
 If your font isn’t, choose a different one.
 Make sure vectors re elegant and clean and have no signs of lazy auto-tracing.

-While numbers, symbols, dingbats and ligatures may not seem important, you realise their importance when you need one and then have to improvise or borrow from a different font.
+While numbers, symbols, dingbats, and ligatures may not seem important, you realize their importance when you need one and then have to improvise or borrow from a different font.
 To avoid all this, pick a good font that has all the symbols you need.
-A ‘perfect font’ can make you rue the day you chose it, if it is not complete enough for you to finish your project.
-Check to see if there is a better option, or one just as good, before you commit to an incomplete font.
+A ‘perfect font’ can make you rue the day you chose it if it is not complete enough for you to finish your project.
+Check to see if there is a better option, or one just as good before you commit to an incomplete font.

 Type weights (as boring they were to learn about in design school) are pretty important pieces of the typography puzzle.
 Type weights (bold, italic, etc.), like symbols, seem inconsequential up until the time you have to use them.
 There are many typefaces that come in one weight only such as Roman capitals and many pixels or stencil fonts.
 Take their limitations into account before you start your project if you want to work with one of these fonts.